 The combined-plan program with Columbia University is a 3-2 program meaning that students study for 3 years at Middlebury (and complete major and distribution requirements here), and then study for two years at Columbia.
 Students will receive a B.A. from Middlebury and a B.S. in an engineering discipline from Columbia.
 If you are wondering whether this program is for you, be sure to read the information about engineering options first.
 Below you will specific information about the Columbia program.

-An overall GPA and pre-engineering GPA of 3.3 or higher, as well as grades of B or better in all science courses.
-(For students who entered Middlebury before Fall 2011, the minimum GPA is 3.0.)
+For guaranteed admission, an overall GPA and pre-engineering GPA of 3.3 or higher is required, as well as grades of B or better in all science courses.
 See Columbia's admission page and FAQ for more information.

 Required courses include foundation courses required for all majors, and additional major-specific courses.
-They can be found in Columbia's Pre-Combined Plan Curriculum Guide.
+They can be found in Columbia's Pre-Combined Plan Curriculum Guide; also available are Course Descriptions for these courses.
 The required foundation courses for all majors translate into Middlebury courses as follows:

 - MATH 121 - Calculus I

 - MATH 122 - Calculus II

 (Note: unlike for Dartmouth, PHYS 212 cannot be substituted for MATH 223)

 - PHYS 109 - Newtonian Physics

 - PHYS 111 - Thermodynamics, Fluids, Wave Motion, and Optics (strongly recommended)

 - CHEM 103 - General Chemistry I